juicedata/juicefs/docs/en/reference/command_reference.md

 ### `juicefs format` {#format}

-Create a file system, if a volume already exists with the same META-URL, this command will skip the creation step.
+Create a file system, if a volume already exists with the same `META-URL`, this command will skip the creation step.
 To adjust volume settings afterwards, use [`juicefs config`](#config).

 #### Synopsis